Who gets to be well and why?

 Understanding the connections between health, culture, and politics

-As a scientist trained in the foundations of social psychology and neuroscience, I aspire to understand the connections between individual minds and societies, and use this knowledge to advance human health and well-being for all.
-I do this through prioritizing community-engaged approaches and interdisciplinary collaborations, which enable me to leverage diverse methods in neuroimaging, clinical trials, qualitative coding, and ecologically-valid assessments.
+Hadley Rahrig is a researcher trained in the foundations of social psychology and neuroscience.
+She aspires to understand the connections between individual minds and societies, and use this knowledge to advance human health and well-being for all.
+She accomplishes this through prioritizing community-engaged approaches, and diverse methods in neuroimaging, clinical trials, qualitative coding, and ecologically-valid assessments.

 Rahrig, H., Beloborodova, P., Castro, C., Sabat, K., Johnson, M., Pearce, O., Celik, E., Brown, K.W.
 (2025).
 Examining emotion reactivity to politically polarizing media in a randomized controlled trial of mindfulness training versus active coping training.
 Scientific Reports, 15(1), 5209.